Violence between family members is subject to legal intervention in the same way as violence between strangers.

 They might copy violent behaviour and think that it is normal.

-For more information, see the Domestic Violence Hurts Children Too!! brochure produced by the National Association for the Prevention of Child Abuse and Neglect (NAPCAN) and their video Children See, Children Do (1:00).
+For more information, see the Domestic Violence Hurts Children Too!! brochure produced by the National Association for the Prevention of Child Abuse and Neglect (NAPCAN).

 Where can children get help?